About Us

 ART DIRECTOR | FOUNDING MEMBER

-Shelley is a nonbinary Chicanx individual born and raised in Los Angeles County, California on the Kizh and Tongva ancestral homeland.
+Shelley is a nonbinary Chicanx multimedia artist born and raised in Los Angeles County, California on the Kizh and Tongva ancestral homeland.
+They have spearheaded the design of national, statewide and campus materials, everything from stickers, to campaign posters, to tabling toolkit materials.
 They graduated from Cal Poly Humboldt with a B.A. in Psychology.
-They are a multimedia artist, passionate about intersectional sexual violence prevention, and love using their creativity to develop resources that spark discussion.
-They believe empowering communities to challenge violence they witness and create spaces of safety is instrumental in breaking down the structures in society that reinforce violence against BIPOC worldwide.
+They love using their creativity and artwork to develop resources that spark curiosity and discussion.
+They believe in empowering communities to challenge violence they witness, create spaces of safety, and break down the systems reinforcing violence against BIPOC worldwide.

 • Person standing with arms open behind a table displaying a poster about healthy relationships and various colorful items, with a vibrant mural in the background.